tdakarsh8-beep/cropeye-server/QUICK_RENDER_DEPLOYMENT.md

 | **Plan** | `Free` or `Starter` |

 ### Step 4: Add Environment Variables
+**📁 IMPORTANT**: Open the `.env.render` file on your local machine and copy ALL the contents.

-Copy and paste these environment variables (from the output above):
+Then paste them into Render's environment variables section:

 ```env
 DEBUG=False